medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 Once done, your server will be accessible at `http://localhost:9000`.

-You can test out your server using tools like Postman or sending a cURL request:
+You can test out your server using tools like Postman or by sending a cURL request:

 ```bash
 curl -X GET localhost:9000/store/products | python -m json.tool
 ```

 :::note

 This command uses Python to format the result of the request better in your command line.
 If you don't want to use Python you can simply send a request without the formatting:

 ```bash
 curl localhost:9000/store/products
 ```

 :::

 ## Additional steps